 The iPhone is an ideal camera for landscape photography, but often the photos straight out of the camera don’t look as impressive as the scene appeared in real life.
-Luckily there are some great editing apps for improving your landscape photos – from subtle lighting adjustments to dramatic alterations in the look and mood of the image.
-In fact, there are so many apps and editing techniques that it can be difficult to know where to start.
-In this tutorial you’ll discover how to enhance the natural beauty of your iPhone landscape photos using the very best apps and techniques.
+Learning how to edit photos on iPhone will help you improve your landscape photos.
+From subtle lighting adjustments to dramatic alterations in mood, editing your photos will make a huge difference.
+But there are so many photo editing apps and photoshop apps that it can be difficult to know where to start.
+In this tutorial, you’ll discover how to enhance the natural beauty of your iPhone landscape photos using the very best apps and techniques.

 1. Take Good Photos To Start With